 City 40, or what is today known as Ozersk, is a closed city in Russia that the Soviet Union created during the Cold War.
-So, what is City 40?
-Well, first of all, City 40 appears on no maps, and on top of that no outsiders were allowed in, and for a long time no insiders were allowed out, either.
-Once you were in, you were in; people were born, lived full lives, and died in Ozersk without ever setting foot outside the city walls.
-It wasn't until very recently that the western world has even become aware of Ozersk, and it took a brave documentary crew sneaking cameras through the heavily-guarded gates for any footage of the city to escape.
+City 40 didn't appear on any maps until 1991, allowed no outsiders to enter, and for a long time, no insiders were allowed out.
+It wasn't until very recently that the Western world has even become aware of Ozersk, and it took a brave documentary crew sneaking cameras through the heavily guarded gates for any footage of the city to escape.

 That footage shows Ozersk as the heart of the Russian nuclear program and its residents as the people charged with keeping that heart beating.
-The denizens of the cloistered city were treated to luxuries that the rest of the country was denied - and subjected to horrors the rest of the country was spared.
+The denizens of the cloistered city were treated to luxuries that the rest of the country was denied but also exposed to dangers that others were not.
 While there is (and will always be) much that outsiders will never know about what happens inside those gates, here is what we do know about the surreal, dangerous, closed-off world of City 40.

 You Can't Get Inside.
 Period.

 The city is surrounded by thick walls and guard fences, and no one is allowed in or out without the proper clearance - no outsiders admitted.

 Today, residents are free to leave on their own, but this was not always the case: initially, no one other than the very highest-ranking Soviet officials were allowed to enter or exit the stronghold, with most residents essentially being held captive.
 Heavily armed guards stand at every gate.